mapbox/tilesets-cli/README.md

 * `-p` or `--precision` [required]: precision level
 * `--no-validation` [optional]: do not validate source data locally before area calculation
-* `--force-1cm` [optional]: the --force-1cm flag must be present to enable 1cm precision area calculation and may take longer for large feature inputs.
-1cm precision for tileset processing is only available upon request after contacting [Mapbox support](https://support.mapbox.com/hc/en-us/requests/new?ticket_form_id=360000291231).
+* `--force-1cm` [optional]: the --force-1cm flag must be present to enable 1cm precision area calculation and may take longer for large feature inputs or data with global extents.
+1cm precision for tileset processing is only available upon request after contacting [Mapbox support](https://support.mapbox.com/hc/en-us/requests/new?ticket_form_id=360000291231)

 Usage